Youth Justice and Other Legislation Amendment Bill 2019

 Government amendmentPassed

-Amendment after clause 5 inserting new section 313A requiring the Minister to review the operation of body-worn camera provisions in detention centres within 2 years, considering the effect on children's privacy.
+Inserted new section 313A requiring the Minister to review the operation of body worn camera provisions in youth detention centres within 2 years of commencement, with particular consideration of the privacy of detained children.
+Gave effect to recommendations by the Queensland Human Rights Commissioner and Queensland Privacy Commissioner.

 Moved by Ms FARMER